What is the capital of Kenya?

 citizenship by birth: no citizenship by descent only: at least one parent must be a citizen of Kenya dual citizenship recognized: yes residency requirement for naturalization: 4 out of the previous 7 years |

-Legal System: | mixed legal system of English common law, Islamic law, and customary law; judicial review in a new Supreme Court established pursuant to the new constitution |
+Legal System: | mixed legal system of English common law, Islamic law, and customary law; judicial review in the new Supreme Court established by the new constitution |

 Suffrage: | 18 years of age; universal |